 - Meals that can be made within the construct of no more than one ‘full’ grocery store visit with a possible smaller ‘mini-shop’ visit as needed each week.

-- Not planning ahead – having a stocked pantry (with your grains), having a weekly grocery run for vegetables and proteins is worth spending the time on.
-Back up strategies, grocery delivery (if it’s available to your area), lunch hour small grocery run (put your cold items in the office fridge until you head home).
+- Not planning ahead – A stocked pantry (with your grains) and weekly grocery run for vegetables and proteins is worth spending the time on.
+However, there are back up strategies, grocery delivery (if it’s available in your area) or the lunch hour small grocery run (put your cold items in the office fridge until you head home.)

 - Allergies – you may be thinking, but I have a family member who is…insert the right word here (dairy, gluten, meat, tree-nut, shellfish)_____free.
 My daughter was allergic to milk protein and we went dairy-free for her first 14 months.
 It’s completely do-able, this system can easily be used with allergy-friendly ingredients.

-- Kitchen or other catastrophe (i.e. fire drill at work) – you know, you have that perfect chicken and then set the oven mistakenly to 325º F versus 425º F in haste and at dinnertime it’s just not ready or you (in a rush) to leave work forget your groceries in the office fridge, etc. Traffic is insane you get home 40 minutes late… If stuff happens, well – this is when you fall to a plan B super quick dinner (i.e. burritos with scrambled eggs, avocado & grape tomatoes; grilled chicken breast (from your freezer protein stash) over salad or cous cous, quesadillas with quinoa, baby spinach, pan seared steak, etc. Or plan C – take out.
+- Kitchen or other catastrophe (i.e. fire drill at work) – you know, when you have that perfect chicken and then set the oven mistakenly to 325º F versus 425º F in haste and it’s just not ready for dinner or (in a rush) to leave work you forget the groceries in the office fridge, etc. Traffic is insane you get home 40 minutes late… If stuff happens, well – this is when you fall to a plan B super quick dinner (i.e. burritos with scrambled eggs, avocado & grape tomatoes; grilled chicken breast (from your freezer protein stash) over salad or cous cous, quesadillas with quinoa, baby spinach, pan seared steak, etc. Or plan C – take out.
 Hey, I rarely pull the take out lever but in times of extreme fatigue or circumstance, it’s always an option.

 So this requires a little bit of planning ahead – but of course, you already excel at that!
 Once you get used to cooking this way, you can rotate what you do on weekends and week nights.